cross-platform/icloud-for-linux/README.md

 It sets some variables and then calls a desktop launcher app supplied in a helper kit by the Snapcraft team for running Qt-based apps inside snaps.
 Similar kits exist for GTK-based apps.

-Here is the relevant YAML in the [Snapcraft file](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/snap/snapcraft.yaml) where the helper kit is installed into the snap, which is simply a container with our app and all its dependencies:
+Here is the relevant YAML in the [Snapcraft file](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/snap/snapcraft.yaml) where the helper kit is installed into the snap.
+A snap is a container with our app and all its dependencies, including helper apps like this one.
+This shell script will run inside our container, so the paths it usesare is relative to the snap using $SNAP.

+The helper kit is built using the [make plugin](https://snapcraft.io/docs/make-plugin):

 ```
 parts: